antonfisher/scd30/README.md

     return
   }

-  // Check is the sensor has data and read it every 2 seconds for {
+  // Check is the sensor has data, and read it every 2 seconds for {
     hasDataReady, err := co2sensor.HasDataReady()
     if err != nil {